 Nahemow wanted to create an effect of “floating” wine bottles, so he chose steel-lined acrylic cellars, creating a lightweight counterpoint to the deep and dramatic tone of the wood.

 The acrylic wine racks are a regular offering of Architectural Plastics, which was founded in 1977 by Miremont’s father, Pierre.
 The company’s design and fabrication work appears in homes and wineries across the country.
 Even Hollywood has gotten wind of these luminous wonders—Miremont just finished lucite wine shelves to serve as semi-see-through partitions in Paris Hilton’s new home.

 Architectural Plastics also creates museum and retail displays, and more recently, protective barriers due to the pandemic: within a week and a half of the shelter-in-place order, the Petaluma team designed, manufactured and delivered 20,000 reusable polyurethane face shields to Kaiser Permanente.

 Azure Guest Bathroom

-Another made-in-Sonoma element starring in this year’s showcase is a handmade tile by Sonoma Tileworks that sets the tone for the Azure Bathroom, designed by Barbra Bright.
+Another made-in-Sonoma element starring in this year’s showcase is a handmade tile by Sonoma Tilemakers that sets the tone for the Azure Bathroom, designed by Barbra Bright.

 Sculptural waves of blue suggest the Meditteranean Sea by reflecting light and adding fluid dimension, creating a bathroom that’s both luxe and inviting.
 The bathroom also features black and white tile made by Da Vinci Marble in San Carlos.

-Sonoma Tileworks creates intricate designs, using quality clays and unique glazes.
+Sonoma Tilemakers creates intricate designs, using quality clays and unique glazes.
 Their range of exquisite styles can be found in various dealers throughout the U.S. Each tile is handmade in a Windsor studio.